VESTEC-EU/vestec-system/WorkflowManager/README.md

 def atomic_handler(msg):
     ...
 ```
 This checks to see if the handler can be run.
-If not, the message is re-queued to rabbitMQ.
+If not, the message is re-queued to rabbitMQ and will be scheduled to be processed again.

 <!-- Or if we only wish to protect a certain part of the handler's execution, we can use the `GetLock` and `ReleaseLock` functions within the function: